Making seemingly random connections across disciplines...

 I achieved 75%.

 Although devastated, I was glad this happened.
 Really, my heart sank.
 But guilty as charged.
 As the saying goes, "Success is the worst teacher."
 Should I have passed the exam, I would have received my certificate and CE credits.
 But most importantly, I would have failed to obtain a deep understanding of the material.
+I have since gone back to immerse myself neck deep.

 As I tweeted recently, "If you're going too fast, life will somehow find a way to give you a speeding ticket.
 Heed its warning before you get into an "accident."